Analytics & Usage Tracking Privacy Policy

 Tracked for both logged-in users and anonymous visitors:

-- Page views (demos, experiments, equipment, course content)
+- Page views (demos, experiments, equipment, course content, documentation)

 - Search queries